What happens when you clone an assessment?

 Cannot update from non-points to points

-Going from a larger to a smaller non-points scale (in Rubric assessments, for example), levels will be eliminated from the bottom
+When the grading scale is changed to another non-points scale with fewer levels (in Rubric assessments, for example), levels will be eliminated from the bottom.

 Cloning Assessments FAQ

-- When I click on the ellipses, the option to clone isn't there.
+When I click on the ellipsis, the option to clone isn't there.
 Why?
 The assessment may have been sent to you as a locked assessment.
 Does the assessment have a paper airplane padlock symbol next to it?
-If it has the padlock symbol, that means the assessment was sent to you from an administrator as a locked assessment, which are unable to be cloned.
+If it has the padlock symbol, that means the assessment was sent to you from an administrator as a locked assessment and it cannot be cloned.

 Can I clone assessments that have been shared with me?
 If it is sent to you by a teacher, yes.
 If it is sent to you from an administrator, they have the option to send it to you locked.
 If that is the case, you will be unable to clone the assessment.
 Look for the padlock symbol next to an assessment to determine if it is locked.

 Can I clone assessments that are within folders that are shared with me?
 When an administrator shares a folder, they have the option to send it to you locked.
 If that is the case, you will be unable to clone the assessments.
 Look for the padlock symbol next to an assessment to determine if it is locked.

 Can I clone the attachments for a rubric assessment?
 The attachments do remain with the cloned rubric.
 If there are Google attachments linked to your rubric, you'll need to remove them and then re-attach them in order to assign the rubric.